SwanLab/Swan/README.md

 <sub>*Note: 3D micro scale problems are not available yet. </sub>

-Material properties for non-binary topologies can be determined by the following implemented inteporlation schemes:
+Intermediate material properties are determined by the following implemented interpolation schemes:
 - SIMP
 - SIMP-ALL